cloudevents/spec/spec.md

   for more information.
 - Constraints:
   - OPTIONAL
-  - If present, MUST be a non-empty URI-reference
+  - If present, MUST be a non-empty URI

 #### subject